How to find my path to SAP S/4HANA – Understand the available transition options

 - System Requirements: Your Source system has restrictions that do not allow to move to SAP S/4HANA on-premise in a one-step procedure.

 - Redesign: Your focus is on (fundamentally) redesign your business processes to enable the use of modern technology, such as predictive Analysis, business insight, machine learning, IoT, etc., as well as getting rid of outdated custom code, which makes every maintenace event more expensive and hinders the quick adoption of new functionality& technology.

 Arguments for System Conversion:

 - Enabling with investment protection: Most of your important business processes still fit to the current requirements, but you want to uplift them to the new S/4HANA platform in order to enable your system to add/change applications in smaller portions in a phased approach.

 - Custom code relevancy: You have analyzed the current relevancy of your custom code, as well as the effort to migrate it and you see the feasibility and benefit in taking over existing custom code.

 - Time to value: you can go live pretty fast while keeping most of your current business processes and can realize smaller innovations quick and independent from each other afterwards avoiding a longer running big bang project effort.

 3.2.
 Actual findings from customer projects

 - While at the beginning of SAP S/4HANA shipment most customers chose a new implementation approach , this trend has changed meanwhile.
-Focussing on the last 2 Quarters (Q1&Q2/2017), system conversion is now the most chosen scenario, with a rapidly increasing share.
+Focussing on the first 2 Quarters 2017, system conversion is now the far most chosen scenario, with a rapidly increasing share.

 – more will come soon …. –